K3vinb5/Unyo/README.md

 ## Known Issues

 - Some videos streams don't work, and the app won't give you an error, a bit rare to happen on working extensions.
+- Some banners will cause the app to have weird issues, since coloring is based on the banner, if you experience that, go to versin 0.4.8 or 0.4.9

 ## Contributors